Information for High School Teachers

 You, your high school counselors and registrars will be provided registration information as well as placement procedures.
 Additionally, the CHS website includes information for your parents and students describing CHS and its processes/procedures/deadlines as well as Frequently Asked Questions.

-The college registration process begins with first-time Edmonds CC students completing the CHS Application Forms, there is no application fee.
-Students are permitted to register for a CHS class if they have earned the appropriate placement score on the college’s placement exam (currently Accuplacer) or through the evaluation of their high school transcript using the Edmonds CC English or Math Alternate Placement Rubric.
-The placement exam will be coordinated with the Edmonds CC Testing Center and administered by an approved proctor at each high school and, if possible, on one Saturday on the Edmonds CC main campus.
+The college registration process begins with first-time Edmonds CC students completing the online CHS Application Form, there is no application fee.
+Students are permitted to register for a CHS class if they have earned the appropriate placement score on the college’s placement exam or through your evaluation of their high school transcript using the Edmonds CC English or Math Alternate Placement Rubric.
+The placement exam will be coordinated with the Edmonds CC Testing Center and administered by an approved proctor at each high school.
 Any alternative placement will follow the college’s tracking and documentation procedures.

 If an interested student falls “in the grey area,” his/her score and classroom work including grades on previous classes will be reviewed by you and Edmonds CC Faculty Coordinator/Liaison.
 In these cases, the college department head must grant approval prior to student registering for a CHS class.
 Students who enroll in successive college courses must meet all prerequisite requirements.